priyanshus/pcpt-webdriver-tests/README.md

 #### Reports

-Testng factory reporst will be accessible under `/report` directory.
-The allure reports will get generated under `target` folder which further needs to converted into html using allure-cli command.
+Testng factory reporst will be accessible under `/report` directory and the allure reports will get generated under `allure-result` folder which further needs to be converted into html using allure-cli command.